bbyars/mountebank/README.md

 mountebank wants you to have a good experience, but don't expect him to do too much.
 He knows that other products will sell you a toaster and give you a full oven. mountebank has a more machiavellian aim.
 He wants to sell you an entire kitchen and give you a fork.
-Be forewarned - if you're looking for mountebank to parlay between real products and remember the transactions, you may be disappointed.
+He will provide a robust set of primitives, but any advanced interactions will have to be handled through code injection.

 mountebank sees tremendous opportunity in the Uncharted Territories.
 To some degree, this is verification mocking for HTTP.
 To a larger degree, this is verification mocking across other protocols.
-He will provide HTTP stubs, because he knows you already know and expect such functionality, but that is not where his heart is.
+He will provide excellent and first class HTTP stubs, because he knows you already know and expect such functionality, but it's not where his heart lies.

 ## Installation